 Time is irrelevant unless you not only feel the outside changes but the inside, not obvious and even almost imperceptible, alterations that only experience can cause.
 When you have enough inherent strength to get in with a person whose virtues of the heart serve as an example for you, your personality will muster depth and complexity.
 This inner change is a precious and welcome sign of the passage of time.

-To boost this magical transformation you need to surround yourself with people who are smarter then you are in areas you want to learn about, wiser then you are in areas you had no idea being existent.
+To boost this magical transformation you need to surround yourself with people who are smarter than you are in areas you want to learn about, wiser than you are in areas you had no idea being existent.
 If no such people are present in your life at the moment, even self-conversation with an imagined opponent can be a great beginning.
-It is not insane, it is very normal.
+It is not insane; it is very normal.

 Read more in my books

 Can silence be unpleasant?
 It can.
 My skin feels the cold touch of it in the room full of people.
 When two are silent, it can be shared friendly and all understanding stillness of like-minded souls.
 I have nothing to say to people.
 A crowd started to be distractive for me.
 I feel a need for time off work and off people.

 Read more: Shocking Behavior Online & Responsibility That Comes Along with It: 10 Things That Can Ruin Your Social Media Presence

 Often you see how silly bird coming from someone’s mouth to the freedom of open space is flying long distances and singing her song loud enough to spoil life for as long as memory is living.
 And this thing is highly resilient.
 People love talking, labeling, and stigmatizing.
 Is it good?
 Of course, it’s not!
 But this is the way it is… Like destroying water, one verbal mistake can crush the sturdiest human rock.